This is the fourth session of the eight-part podcast series The Credit Crunch and Global Recession.

 - Martin Slater, Fellow in Economics, University of Oxford.

 - Explore the vocabulary:

 Linda: I'm Linda Yueh.
-I'm a fellow in economics at St Edmund Hall and my latest book is titled 'The Law and Economics of Globalisation,' out in the autumn of 2009.
+I'm a fellow in economics at St Edmund Hall in the University of Oxford.

 Martin: I'm Martin Slater.
 I'm also a fellow in economics at St Edmund Hall.